 Yamaha Revstar RS502

 Wait, is this really a new guitar from Yamaha?

 Well, newish.
-Yamaha’s rest new electric solidbody in 20 years, the Revstar is worth the wait, a double-cut reminiscent of Yamaha’s SG line, though a little more bulbous around the body.
+Yamaha’s first new electric solidbody line in 20 years, the Revstar is worth the wait, a double-cut reminiscent of Yamaha’s SG line, though a little more bulbous around the body.
 The Revstar line is broadly inspired by London and Tokyo’s café racer motorcycles and, accordingly, the RS502 has a sort of industrial, hot-rod feel.

 It looks built for metal...